PixelNoah-ui/PixelNoah-ui/README.md

 ## 💡 Favorite Quote

-> *"Code is more than solving problems — it's creating experiences that matter."*
+> **"Code is more than solving problems — it's about building experiences that make an impact."**

 </div>